Systematic Literature Review: Quantum Machine Learning and its applications: Results

 On the other hand, classification models which are trained with well-known datasets such as the MNIST \cite{Lecun1998}, images of handwritten digits from 0 to 9, the IRIS dataset \cite{Fisher1936} that represents by four features three species of the Iris flower, the Cancer Imaging Archive (TCIA) \cite{Clark2013} hosts a large archive of medical images of cancer, the German Traffic Sign Recognition Benchmark (GTSRB) \cite{Stallkamp2012} contains 43 classes of traffic signs, the Banknote Authentication (BNA) \cite{Lohweg2012} includes images taken from forged banknote-like specimens.
-In addition, the Wireless Indoor Localization dataset (WIL) \cite{Bhatt2017} holds wifi signal strength observed on smartphone, the Plane Point dataset \cite{Li2020c} contains two types of circles, the Cats vs Dogs dataset \cite{Parkhi2012} includes different breeds of cats and dogs, CIFAR-10 \cite{krizhevsky2009cifar} contains a collection of images commonly used in machine learning like 10 different classes represent airplanes, cars, birds, dogs, horses, ships, etc.
+In addition, the Wireless Indoor Localization dataset (WIL) \cite{Bhatt2017} holds wifi signal strength observed on a smartphone, the Plane Point dataset \cite{Li2020c} contains two types of circles, the Cats vs. Dogs dataset \cite{Parkhi2012} includes different breeds of cats and dogs, CIFAR-10 \cite{krizhevsky2009cifar} contains a collection of images commonly used in machine learning like ten different classes represent airplanes, cars, birds, dogs, horses, ships, etc. Other datasets used in the reviewed papers are MedMNIST, a collection of 12 pre-processed open medical image datasets \cite{Yang_2021}, and Fashion-MNIST \cite{xiao2017_online} is a group of 28x28 grayscale images, associated with a label from 10 classes.

-In order to measure the success rate of the algorithms, the accuracy metric is used in the majority of the papers, this metric is useful because it is possible to compare it with the results obtained using classical algorithms in other articles, given the open access to the different datasets.
+In order to measure the success rate of the algorithms, the accuracy metric is used in the majority of the papers; this metric is useful because it is possible to compare it with the results obtained using classical algorithms in other articles, given the open access to the different datasets.
 In the following tables, we show the results of the accuracy metrics obtained for these datasets.